AstralVRZ/Minecraft-Fandom-Wiki-redirect/README.md

 I've never done Javascript, so let's see how this works out!

+I personally use [Tampermonkey](https://tampermonkey.net/) to run this script.

 # Todo list
 - [x] Make it take article paths and redirect to the proper ones
 - [x] Make into gist